antheamonod/FluPCA/README.md

 ## Description of R Scripts
 The `Software` directory contains the following set of R scripts:
 * `func_ssh.R` is a set of supplemental functions called in running tropical PCA, and computing the proportion of variance explained (R^2) for each PCA method
+* `Tropical_PCA_plot.R` runs tropical PCA on the data and produces figures that include the tropical triangle (second principal component) with projected points, as well as plots of the tree topologies of the vertices making up the tropical triangle and the tree topologies of the projected trees
+* `BHV_PCA_plot.R` produces figures that include the BHV locus (second principal component) with projected points, as well as plots of the tree topologies of vertices making up the BHV locus and the tree topologies of the projected trees
+* `Trees_R_squared.R` calculates the proportion of variance explained by both methods, BHV and tropical PCA

 ## Running Tree PCA and Reproducing Projective Visualizations
 Please ensure that the files in the `Data` and `Software` directories are downloaded, and set your working directory to this location.